jyn514/flower/README.md

 2. power comes from structure, not expressiveness.
 3. prefer composing tools to monoliths.
 4. make the obvious thing the correct one.

+## why should I use flower?

+Unlike other static site generators, flower is implemented almost completely in "user-space".
+Nearly any part of the site can be overriden.
+You can have custom commands, define custom syntax highlighting, use custom markup languages or template languages, or define your own site structure that I did not anticipate.
+At almost every level, I have tried to avoid restricting what is possible to do with flower: to make simple things easy, and hard things possible.

+For more information, see [the flower docs site](./docs/pages/index.md).

 ## language overview
-this is just a quick tour of the language. for more info, see [the language intro](docs/language.md).
+this is just a quick tour of the language. for more info, see [the language intro](docs/pages/language.md).

 the escape character is `◊`. `◊(func args)` calls a function and emits the return value into the template. `◊x` emits the  variable `x` into the template. `◊(func args)«body»` allows nesting markup inside a function call. template embedding and includes are done with clojure function calls.
 ```html